camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 The engine offers a basic correlation mechanism that will either signal an execution waiting for a specific message or instantiate a process with a matching message start event.
 The `RuntimeService` provides a fluent message correlation API:

 The result of the correlation is an object of type `MessageCorrelatedResult`.
 It contains the type of the correlation, which is either `execution` or `processDefinition`.
-The first type is set, if the message was correlated to an intermediate message catch event and the second, if the message was correlated to a start event.
+The first type is set if the message was correlated to an intermediate message catch event.
+The second is set if the message was correlated to a start event.
-Is the type set to `execution` then the result contains an `Execution` object, it can be accessed via the `result.getExecution()` method.
-Is the type set to `processDefinition` the result contains a `ProcessInstance` object which was created through the start event.
-It is accessible via the `result.getProcessInstance()` method.
+If the type is set to `execution`, then the result contains an `Execution` object which can be accessed via the `result.getExecution()` method.
+If the type is set to
+`processDefinition`, the result contains a `ProcessInstance` object which was created through the start event, which is accessible via the `result.getProcessInstance()` method.

 ```java
 // correlate the message